maziac/DeZog/design/MemoryPaging.md

 ## File/line number <-> Breakpoint Association

-Open: Another way how to handle long address breakpoints more generally, i.e. independent of the Remote would be to use the 64k address as before.
-Then when a break occurs additionally the slot/bank is checked by DeZog not by the emulator. e.g. ZEsarUX could still use the fast memory breakpoints.

-Open: Decision: Either let the Remote handle the long address breakpoints or let DeZog handle it. performance may vary.
-In general DeZog could be slower if a 64k address is hit very often.
-In other cases (ZEsarUX memory breakpoints) performance should be better.

-Or: I could do both: DeZog handles the bank number always as fallback.
-But the long address is also passed to the Remote.
-If it can handle it: fine.
-If not (ZEsarUX mem breakpoints) the normal address is used by the Remote and Dezog does the fallback test.

-But it seems that is a problem only for WPMEM.
-Breakpoints, Asserts, Logpoints can be handled by all in the long version.
+If the file/line to address association is using long addresses then long addresses are also used for breakpoints.
+If not then normal 64k addresses are used.

+For long addresses:

+Still the remote (e.g. emulator) might not support long breakpoints.
+In this case the emulator would set a normal 64k address instead.
+When the break happens, as a fallback, DeZog will check the long BP address on it's own.
+If the bank is not the correct one (the one from the long BP) then DeZog will send a 'continue' to the remote (emulator).

+Note: If the remote supports long breakpoints DeZog would still additionally do a check but the check would always be 'true'.

 ### ZEsarUX